FerRuizGimenez/FernandoRuizGimenez.github.io/content/projects/ZigZag Game.md

 ---
-title: "3D Prototype - Zig Zag Racing Car Game (Unity C#)"
+title: "3D Prototype - ZigZag Car Racing Game (Unity C#)"
-description: "3D prototype where the player must guide the car so that it doesn't fall into the void and collect points"
+description: "3D prototype where the player must guide the car so that it doesn't fall into the void and collect points."

 draft: false